remult/remult/docs/tutorials/react/auth.md

 Our todo app is nearly functionally complete, but it still doesn't fulfill a very basic requirement - that users should log in before they can view, create or modify tasks.

 Remult provides a flexible mechanism that enables placing **code-based authorization rules** at various levels of the application's API.
-To maintain high code cohesion, **entity and field level authorization code should be placed in entity classes**.
+To maintain high code cohesion, **entity and field-level authorization code should be placed in entity classes**.

-User authentication remains outside the scope of Remult.
+**Remult is completely unopinionated when it comes to user authentication.** You are free to use any kind of authentication mechanism, and only required to provide Remult with an object which implements the Remult `UserInfo` interface.

 In this tutorial, we'll use a [JWT Bearer token](https://jwt.io) authentication.
 JSON web tokens will be issued by the API server upon a successful simplistic sign-in (based on username without password) and sent in all subsequent API requests using an [Authorization HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).

 ## Tasks CRUD Requires Sign-in
-This rule is implemented within the `Task` entity class constructor, by modifying the `allowApiCrud` property of the anonymous implementation of the argument sent to the `@Entity` decorator, from a `true` value to an arrow function that accepts a Remult `Remult` object and returns the result of the Remult's `authenticated` method.
+This rule is implemented within the `Task` `@Entity` decorator, by modifying the `allowApiCrud` property from a `true` value to an arrow function that accepts a `Remult` object and returns the result of the Remult's `authenticated` method.

 *src/shared/Task.ts*
 ```ts{2}